• Skip to primary navigation

 White bowl with wood spoon of red quinoa, diced tomatoes and cucumbers and red onions, and chopped parsley mixed together. this …

-Variations on Quinoa Tabboulleh
+Variations on Gluten Free Quinoa Tabboulleh

 Tabbouleh generally has a lot of olive oil but I find that it weighs it down and makes for soggy leftovers.
 This version has half the olive oil, making it a bit healthier.